robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-query-rand.md

 ## <a name="remarks"></a>Comentários

   `RAND` é uma função não determinística.
-Chamadas repetitivas de `RAND` não retornam os mesmos resultados.
+As chamadas repetitivas do `RAND` não retornam os mesmos resultados.

 ## <a name="examples"></a>Exemplos